unpaid-intern/StampMod/README.md

 - **Turn LAB On**: For images with subtle gradients or color shifts where precise matching matters.
 - **Turn LAB Off**: For bold, flat colors...
 I think?

 Basically, if you aren't happy with a result, try turning it off!
-It's on by default but not always better **:3**
+It's on by default but not always better~

+Sometimes **disabling green chalk** will make LAB results look better **:3**